Environmental Health Courses

 (Fall, spring)

-The course will address the program competencies by training students in the range of skills needed to conduct research in the areas of exposure science, biological mechanisms of disease, and environmental determinants of population health.
-Importantly, we also envision that this class will serve as a key forum for EHS community-building.
-Our weekly meetings will allow us to interact with other EHS students and program faculty, exchange and develop new ideas in research and mentoring, and share relevant difficulties and opportunities encountered during your doctoral training.
-EHS 790 is required for all students during their pre-candidacy training, however, all doctoral students in the program are permitted and encouraged to attend.
+This course provides students with training at the nexus of scientific methods and practice, building skills fundamental to scientific enterprise, which support ethical and respon-sible conduct of science.
+The course will address the range of skills needed to conduct research in the areas of exposure science, biological mechanisms of disease, and environmental determi-nants of population health.
+The class will allow students and program faculty to exchange and develop new ideas in research and mentoring and share relevant difficulties and opportunities encountered during doctoral training.

 EHS 797R (VC)